rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 ### Creating Custom Types for Validation

-Going a step further with the idea of using Rust's type system to ensure we have a valid value, let's look at an example of creating a custom type in this situation.
+Going a step further with the idea of using Rust's type system to ensure we have a valid value, let's look at an example of creating a custom type for validation.
 Recall the guessing game in Chapter 2, where our code asked the user to guess a number between 1 and 100.
 We actually never validated that the user's guess was between those numbers before checking it against our secret number, only that it was positive.
 In this case, the consequences were not very